 The Myth: Marketers control brands and shape them as they like.

-The most important thing about good customer experience is establishing a connection between a customer and the company.
+The most important thing about a good customer experience is establishing a connection between a customer and the company.
 This is often done through branding.
-When marketers create a strong brand, they give the company a visual identity, a voice, an attitude and, basically, they humanize it.
-That is why many smart business owners leave this job to specialized branding agencies that make sure the new identity is consistent on all fields and in all places.
+When marketers create a strong brand, they give the company visual identity, a voice, an attitude, and, basically, they humanize it.
+That is why many smart business owners leave this job to specialized branding agencies that make sure the new identity is consistent in all fields and in all places.

 The Problem: Many marketers believe that simply because they’ve created brands, they can control them and shape them as they please.
 The hard truth is that most people don’t actually (want to) see is that consumers are actually the ones who control the brand.
 It is the interaction with the consumers that keeps the brands alive.
 Ed Couchman, one of the directors at Facebook, says that it’s the customer service that helps build an authentic brand.
 Customers’ interactions with your company shape your brand–so it’s as much in the customers’ hands as it is in yours.